bengfarrell/rgf-blog/content/nightlife.md

 Cheesy décor on the walls?
 I’M ALL IN.
 But let’s keep the lights bright enough that I can read your cocktail list, please?
 Or at least light enough to get a good picture of my beverage.
 I’m just not a lowlight sort of gal, as my husband could tell you.
 He’d prefer mood lighting every day in the living room, but I’m quick to flip that overhead light switch.

-Read my nightlife and cocktail posts here. [link to search categories of bars and tasting rooms, cocktail recipes, cocktails]
+Read my nightlife and cocktail posts here. [link to search categories of bars and cocktails]